What are you looking for?

 What happens with your unused holidays at the end of the year in Norway?

-As the calendar year draws to an end, both the employer and the employees face questions regarding the handling of unused holidays.
+As the calendar year draws to an end, employers and the employees face questions regarding the handling of unused holidays.
 This can lead to financial and operational challenges if not managed correctly.

-This guide provides a detailed overview of the regulations surrounding holiday scheduling as stipulated in the Norwegian Holiday Act.
+This guide provides an overview of the regulations surrounding holiday scheduling as stipulated in the Norwegian Holiday Act.

 Mandatory Holiday Scheduling Before Year-End